 DTC B0074 07 Passenger Occupant Classification Circuit Voltage Above Threshold

 DTC B0074 08 Passenger Occupant Classification Circuit Signal Invalid

-    Labor: 1.0The cost of diagnosing the B0074 HUMMER code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B0074 Hummer code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The Passenger Presence System (PPS) uses a silicone filled sensor pad located underneath the passenger seat foam cushion and is connected by a hose clamp to a pressure sensor.
 The weight of the occupant sitting in the front passenger seat is measured as a pressure change within the bladder by the pressure sensor.
 The pressure sensor is a 3-wire sensor consisting of a power, ground, and signal circuit.
 The PPS continually monitors itself and if a fault in this circuit occurs, a Diagnostic Trouble Code (DTC) will set.
 When the Sensing and Diagnostic Module (SDM) detects this DTC within the PPS, it will notify the customer of the enable/disable status by turning ON the OFF indicator on the PASSENGER AIR BAG ON/OFF indicators.
 Then the PPS will communicate to the SDM through serial data communications that a PPS fault is present.
 The SDM will then suppress the deployment of the Instrument Panel (I/P) module and then turn the AIR BAG indicator ON.